 Co-Convenor of the ALA’s 13th, 14th and 15th Scientific Conferences

 Guest lecturer at Department of Nursing and Allied Health / Faculty of Health, Arts and Design, Swinburne University of Technology

 Guest Speaker, Think Pink

 In 2015, Kate received a Lord Mayor’s Commendation, acknowledging her long-term commitment and contribution to the City of Melbourne.

 Maddie joined Kate’s team in 2015 and has a Bachelor of Science (Biology), a Doctor of Physiotherapy from the University of Melbourne, and a Master of Business from Robert Morris University in the United States.

 After an early interest in sports physiotherapy, Maddie was drawn to working in lymphoedema and oncology because of the very tangible benefits she sees her patients experience from expert physiotherapy care.

-Julia is a member of the National Lymphoedema Practitioners Register (NLPR) and the Australasian Lymphology Association (ALA) and is registered with the Occupational Therapy Board of Australia.
+Erin is a member of the Australasian Lymphology Association (ALA) and the National Lymphoedema Practitioners Register (NLPR).